Could eyelash extensions become a huge market? This robotics startup thinks so – TechCrunch

 TC: So the idea is that you create a brand and develop a chain of walk-in centers around the country and world where these eyelashes will be robotically attached?

 PS: Correct.
-We want to leverage our technology to build our brand and launch a chain of studios, as well as to license the technology to people who already sell beauty services and products and and offer them a chance to either be much better at what they do if they are lash artists or, if you know, they have a hair salon or a large cosmetic retailer, they can [add lashes as an ancillary business].
+We want to leverage our technology to build our brand and launch a chain of studios, as well as to license the technology to people who already sell beauty services and products and offer them a chance to either be much better at what they do if they are lash artists or, if you know, they have a hair salon or a large cosmetic retailer, they can [add lashes as an ancillary business].
 They love the idea of returning customers having to come back every month for services, and lash extensions bring them back into their stores.

 TC: This obviously requires the same or better precision than human fingers, along with high safety requirements given this hardware is so near to someone’s eyes.
 How does the robot work right now?

 PS: The machine is pretty large and pretty soft and very advanced.
 There is a bed just like you would have in a first-class business flight.
-And the machine nearby that is about the size of a human, and so you lay in the bed and the machine work overs your face — you have a mask, just like if you were to do a manual extension — and it has a little robotic arm that does the job of a person but is much faster and more precise than any manual application.
+And the machine nearby that is about the size of a human, and so you lay in the bed and the machine works over your face — you have a mask, just like if you were to do a manual extension — and it has a little robotic arm that does the job of a person but is much faster and more precise than any manual application.
 And it’s very safe.
-It’s got little prongs in the plastic at the end of these arms that are very light held by very light magnets because you need only a few grams of force to manipulate the lash.
+It’s got little prongs in the plastic at the end of these arms that are very light, held by very light magnets because you need only a few grams of force to manipulate the lash.

 TC: So if there was any type of external event — an earthquake or something . . .